chenxinfeng4/ffmpegcv/README.md

 ## Camera Reader
 ---
 ***Experimental feature**.
 The ffmpegcv offers Camera reader.
 Which is consistent with VideoFiler reader.

-- Opencv will be faster than ffmpegcv in camera read.
-I recommand the opencv in most camera reading case.
+- The `VideoCaptureCAM` aims to support ROI operations.
+The Opencv will be general fascinating than ffmpegcv in camera read. **I recommand the opencv in most camera reading case**.
 - The ffmpegcv can use name to retrieve the camera device.
 Use `ffmpegcv.VideoCaptureCAM("Integrated Camera")` is readable than `cv2.VideoCaptureCAM(0)`.
-- The VideoCaptureCAM will drop frames if your process take long time.
-The VideoCaptureCAM will buffer the recent 30 frames.
+- The VideoCaptureCAM will be laggy and dropping frames if your post-process takes long time.
+The VideoCaptureCAM will buffer the recent frames.

 ```python
 import cv2